digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/contract_keys.rst

 Logically, both of these checks would require checking a "there is no such key" statement.
 Canton does not check such statements.
 While adding the check to the individual participants is straightforward, it is hard to get meaningful guarantees from such local checks because each participant has only a limited view of the entire virtual global ledger.
-For example, the check could pass locally on a participant even though there exists a contract with the given key on some domain that the participant is not connected to.
+For example, the check could pass locally on a participant even though there exists a contract with the given key on some synchronizer that the participant is not connected to.
-Similarly, since the processing of different domains runs in parallel, it is unclear how to consistently handle the case where transactions on different domains create two contracts with the same key.
+Similarly, since the processing of different synchronizers runs in parallel, it is unclear how to consistently handle the case where transactions on different synchronizers create two contracts with the same key.

 For integrity, the participants also re-evaluate the submitted command (or, more precisely, the subtransaction in the joint :ref:`projection <da-model-projections>` of the parties they host).
 The commit protocol ensures that any two involved participants will evaluate the key lookups in the same way as the Ledger API Server of the submitting participant.
-That is, if there are two active contracts with the key ``k``, the protocol insures that a ``fetchByKey k`` will return the same contract on all participants.
+That is, if there are two active contracts with the key ``k``, the protocol ensures that a ``fetchByKey k`` will return the same contract on all participants.

 Once the sync protocol commits a transaction, it informs the Ledger API server, which then atomically updates its set of active contracts.
 The transactions are passed to the Ledger API server in the order in which they are recorded on the ledger.